frybox/fryweb/README.md

 language called fancy.
 But from [rubygems][1] and [github][2], there's no activity for ten years on this project, and the last version is 0.10.0.

-At last, it's named to be .fry.
+At last, it's named to be .fw.

 [1]: https://rubygems.org/gems/fancy
 [2]: https://github.com/bakkdoor/fancy